derDeidra/discord-ollama/docs/commands-guide.md

 > [!NOTE]
 > Administrator commands are only usable by actual administrators on the Discord server.

+> [!TIP]
+> Server owners can map Discord role IDs to commands in `data/<guild-id>-config.json` under the `commandRoles` section.
+> Each command lists the roles allowed to run it.
+See [Command Permissions](./command-permissions.md) for configuration details.

 ### Guild Commands (Administrator)
 1. Disable (or Toggle Chat)
     This command will `enable` or `disable` whether or not the app will respond to users.